mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * The Frequency rules section has been updated to reflect the new in-line messaging flow.
 [Read more](../configuration/frequency-rules.md#apply-frequency-rule)
 * A video showing how to configure subscriptions and create landing pages is now referenced in the Get started with landing pages section.
 [Read more](../landing-pages/get-started-lp.md#video)
 * A limitation has been added for journeys using Read Segment activities.
 [Read more](../building-journeys/read-segment.md)
-* The expression ediror operators page has been improved.
+* The expression editor operators page has been improved.
 [Read more](../building-journeys/expression/operators.md)
 * A section on how to schedule a campaign has been added.
 [Read more](../campaigns/create-campaign.md)
+* General syntax rules section for expression editor has been updated to take into account the new rule regarding the backslash symbol escaping in literal functions.
+The existing published messages are not impacted by this change.
+Only the new or draft messages must be updated.
+[Read more](../personalization/personalization-syntax.md#general-rules)

 ## July 2022 {#july-2022}